ranacseruet/codeigniterplus/README.md

 Installation
 ----------
 - Crate a new project with your chosen name.
-- Paste all file from Codeigniterplus to your project directory.
+- Paste all file from CodeIgniterPlus to your project directory.
 - Run "composer update" command to get doctrine dependency installed.
 - Change 'RewriteBase' on '.htaccess' file as per your your chosen name.
 If using root level domain, just remove it and keep as 'RewriteBase /'.
 - Create a database with your given database name in config/database.php file.